Luton throws for 5 TDs as Oregon State defeats UCLA 48-31

 Down 7-0, Kelly made a bold decision on UCLA’s opening drive by going for it on fourth-and-1 from the 34.
 It backfired though as Joshua Kelley was stopped for a 5-yard loss.
 The Beavers went up by two scores five plays later when Pierce had an opening up the middle for a 5-yard touchdown.

 Oregon State had its own bit of trickery on the ensuing kickoff and was successful.
 The Beavers kicked off from midfield after a UCLA personal foul penalty and were successful on a squib kick when David Morris recovered it at the Bruins 27.
-Tight end Teagan Quitoriano then had his first reception of the season for a 27-yard score to put them up 21-0 a little more than six minutes into the game.
+Tight end Teagan Quitoriano then had his first reception of the season for a 27-yard score to make it 21–0.

+When the quarter ended, it was the first time that the Beavers have led by three TDs after 15 minutes in a conference game since 2008 against Washington State.

+“You can’t spot them a lead like we did.
+We put ourselves in too many holes to start the game,” Kelly said.

 THE TAKEAWAY

-Oregon State: It was a happy homecoming for coach Jonathan Smith, who grew up in Pasadena and led a team into the Rose Bowl for the first time as a coach.
+Oregon State: It was a happy homecoming for coach Smith, who grew up in Pasadena and led a team into the Rose Bowl for the first time as a coach.

+“Winning here is an added bonus,” Smith said.
+“These guys are working hard, and they’re trusting us and trusting the process, and I think that it showed tonight.”

 UCLA: Any positive momentum the Bruins had after their upset of Washington State two weeks ago is long gone.
+Kelly’s biggest task is trying to convince a skeptical fan base that things can’t get worse.

+“There’s not a magic formula.
+There is no trade or a waiver wire.
+You don’t get to add players at this point in time,” he said.
+“We’ve got to put them in positions to make plays and give them an opportunity to execute.
+That is on us as a coaching staff.”

 UP NEXT